pcl-labs/convert-images-google-drive-to-seo-optimized-webp/docs/DEPLOYMENT.md

 ### Google APIs

 - Enable both **Google Drive API** and **YouTube Data API v3** on the same Google Cloud project.
 - Configure the OAuth consent screen with the scopes listed in `core/constants.py` (`GOOGLE_INTEGRATION_SCOPES`).
-Each integration (drive, youtube, gmail) runs its own OAuth flow.
+Each integration (Drive, YouTube, Gmail) runs its own OAuth flow.
-- Users only link their Google account once; missing scopes cause `/ingest/youtube` to return `400` with a helpful message instead of falling back to unofficial transcript scraping.
+- Users only link their Google account once; missing scopes cause the YouTube ingest endpoint (`/ingest/youtube`) to return `400` with a helpful message instead of falling back to unofficial transcript scraping.

 ## Local Development